Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 vermiculite , water with a

-plant sprayer and in 5 minutes you have sown hundreds of lettuce heads.
-A bit more work when pricking out because the roots of the small plants become more entangled if you don't prick out in time, but many people do it this way.
+plant sprayer , and in 5 minutes you've sown hundreds of lettuce heads.
+It's a bit more work pricking them out because the roots of the young plants get more entangled if you don't prick them out in time, but many people do it this way.

 seed